LandSandBoat/lsb-wiki/Docker.md

 RUN python3 --version

 # Update and install all requirements as well as some useful tools such as net-tools and nano
-RUN apt install -y net-tools nano git cmake make libluajit-5.1-dev libzmq3-dev libssl-dev zlib1g-dev luarocks binutils-dev
+RUN apt install -y net-tools nano git cmake make libluajit-5.1-dev libzmq3-dev libssl-dev zlib1g-dev libzstd-dev luarocks binutils-dev

 # Copy everything from the host machine server folder to /server
 ADD . /server